credit goes to lifehacker

 Your Recovery Image

 Your phone's recovery image is is the system from which you can flash new ROMs and themes, make and restore backups (called "nandroid" backups), wipe caches, and perform other tasks.
 It's essentially an Android rooter's best friend.
 To access it, you usually need to boot up your phone while holding down one or two external buttons (such as the volume button, or a button on the phone's physical keyboard, if applicable).
-You'll have to look up the button combination for your specific phone on Google, by searching something like htc evo recovery mode (replacing htc evo with your specific phone, of course).
+You'll have to look up the button combination for your specific phone on Google, by searching something like

 There are a few different custom recovery images out there that make hacking easier than the stock recovery image does.
 We're going to use one called ClockworkMod, since it comes with ROM Manager and is easy to use.
 To start, install ROM Manager from the Market (the free version is usually suitable, although you may find later that you want to upgrade to the pay version, which has more ROMs, themes, and overclocking kernels).
 Start the app, hit the "Flash ClockworkMod Recovery" button at the top of the main menu, and confirm your phone's model.
 You'll see a progress bar at the top of the screen while it flashes.
 When it's finished, you're ready to download and install a new ROM.